 Tsunade stared hard at Sakura, who couldn't look back at her in guilt.
 She had been taught from day one to heal Konoha's allies and the innocents, regardless of their identity or her bias against them, and she had never broken that oath until now.

-With a bow, Sakura left Tsunade's office.
+With a low bow, Sakura left Tsunade's office.
 She didn't want to go back to the Uchiha compound knowing that Sasuke's father was sure to have some choice words for her, but following Tsunade's advice was the best she could do.

-For the rest of the day Sakura continued her chakra manipulation and moulding training.
+For the rest of the day Sakura continued her chakra manipulation training.
 Shisui didn't follow her this time, which was for the best as she didn't want a reminder of her night house call.
 Several groups of genin attacked her today in an attempt to disrupt her from balancing Tsunade's device, but Sakura didn't have any problems dealing with them as she could easily transfer the device between hands.
 Sakura also noticed that she was spending less attention to keep up the device, as if it was coming to her naturally.
 She hoped she would improve in keeping it up while she was sleeping.

 That is, if she got any while 'keeping watch' over Itachi.